Summary: Overview and Features of Oracle Cloud [Key Points]

 IOPS: None

-Maximum IOPS/instance: Up to 400,000 IOPS
+Maximum IOPS / Instance: Up to 400,000 IOPS

 [Example]

-Oracle Cloud: 8core
+Oracle Cloud: 8 cores

 "Oracle Cloud" and "AWS" service compatibility table